6HENGE/Python-NLP-Enhanced/README.md

 Bag of Words (BoW) is a model used in natural language processing.

-One aim of BoW is
+One aim of BoW is to categorize documents.

+The idea